DouglasUrner/Recipes/baking/cinnamon-rolls.md

 1. Toast and chop pecans.
 1. Mix pecans, raisens, brown sugar, and cinnamon in a small bowl.
 1. On a lightly floured surface, roll out the dough into a thin rectangle (about HxW).
 Brush with melted vegan butter and top with filling.
 1. Starting on a long edge, tightly roll up the dough and situate seam side down.
-Then with a serrated knife or a string of floss, cut the dough into 1.5 - 2 inch sections and position in a well-buttered 8x8-inch square or comparable sized round pan (you should have about 10 rolls as original recipe is written).
+Then with a serrated knife or a string of floss, cut the dough in half, then into quarters, finally divide each quarter into three sections and position in a well-buttered 8x8-inch square or comparable sized round pan (you should have about 12 rolls as original recipe is written).

 ### Second Rise & Baking:
 1. Brush the tops of the rolls with the remaining melted butter.
 Cover and set on top of the oven to let rise again while you preheat oven to 350 degrees F (176 C).
 Let rise until the rolls have puffed up noticably.